calum/jigsaw-builder/README.md

 # Jigsaw Builder
-This module is used to build a jig-saw from an image file.
+This module is used to build a jigsaw from an image file.
 It was developed to be used in a [jigsaw game](https://github.com/CalumForsterDev/multiplayer-puzzle-game).

-Pull requests are welcome.

 ## Give it a quick try
 ```sh